 If the Location Reporting Information IE is included in the HANDOVER REQUEST message, then the target NG-RAN node should initiate the requested location reporting functionality as defined in TS 38.413 [5].

-Upon reception of UE History Information IE in the HANDOVER REQUEST message, the target NG-RAN node shall collect the information defined as mandatory in the UE History Information IE and shall, if supported, collect the information defined as optional in the UE History Information IE, for as long as the UE stays in one of its cells, and store the collected information to be used for future handover preparations.8.2.1.3 Unsuccessful Operation
+Upon reception of UE History Information IE in the HANDOVER REQUEST message, the target NG-RAN node shall collect the information defined as mandatory in the UE History Information IE and shall, if supported, collect the information defined as optional in the UE History Information IE, for as long as the UE stays in one of its cells, and store the collected information to be used for future handover preparations.

+If the Serving NID IE within the Mobility Restriction List IE is received in the HANDOVER REQUEST message, the NG-RAN node shall compare the received value with the NID broadcast by the target cell, and indentify the target SNPN with the combination of the NID and the PLMN ID contained in the Target Cell Global ID IE.

+8.2.1.3 Unsuccessful Operation

 Figure 8.2.1.3-1: Handover Preparation, unsuccessful operation